In this tutorial, we want to talk about How to setup IKev2 on centos 8 step by step. So maybe this tutorial is too long but it is worth.

 Next, you need to copy the certificate files ‘fullchain.pem‘, ‘privkey.pem‘, and the ‘chain.pem‘ to the ‘/etc/strongswan/ipsec.d/‘ directory.

-cp /etc/letsencrypt/live/vpn.eldernode.com/fullchain.pem /etc/strongswan/ipsec.d/certs/ cp /etc/letsencrypt/live/vpn.eldernode.com/privkey.pem /etc/strongswan/ipsec.d/private/ cp /etc/letsencrypt/live/vpn.eldernode.com/chain.pem /etc/strongswan/ipsec.d/cacerts/
+cp /etc/letsencrypt/live/vpn.eldernode.com/fullchain.pem /etc/strongswan/ipsec.d/certs/

-Configure StrongSwan as IKev2 VPN serve
+How to Configure StrongSwan as IKev2 VPN Server

-cd /etc/strongswan mv ipsec.conf ipsec.conf.original
+mv ipsec.conf ipsec.conf.original

 vi ipsec.conf

 you could use any editor on centos 8 like vim or nano for creating and edit files.
+Then copy and paste the following configuration on ipsec.conf file:

-config setup uniqueids=never # for allow multiple connections per user charondebug="ike 2, knl 2, cfg 2, net 2, esp 2, dmn 2, mgr 2" conn %default fragmentation=yes closeaction=restart rekey=no dpdaction=clear keyexchange=ikev2 compress=yes dpddelay=35s lifetime=3h ikelifetime=12h ike=aes256gcm16-prfsha512-ecp384! esp=aes256gcm16-ecp384! left=%any [email protected]vpn.eldernode.com leftcert=fullchain.pem leftsendcert=always leftsubnet=0.0.0.0/0 right=%any rightid=%any rightauth=eap-mschapv2 rightsourceip=192.168.20.0/24 rightdns=1.1.1.1,8.8.4.4 rightsendcert=never eap_identity=%identity conn ikev2-pubkey auto=add
+config setup uniqueids=never # for allow multiple connections per user charondebug="ike 2, knl 2, cfg 2, net 2, esp 2, dmn 2, mgr 2" conn %default fragmentation=yes closeaction=restart rekey=no dpdaction=clear keyexchange=ikev2 compress=yes dpddelay=35s lifetime=3h ikelifetime=12h ike=aes256gcm16-prfsha512-ecp384! esp=aes256gcm16-ecp384! left=%any [email protected] leftcert=fullchain.pem leftsendcert=always leftsubnet=0.0.0.0/0 right=%any rightid=%any rightauth=eap-mschapv2 rightsourceip=192.168.20.0/24 rightdns=1.1.1.1,8.8.4.4 rightsendcert=never eap_identity=%identity conn ikev2-pubkey auto=add

-Point: replace your domain name instead of our domain name on the configuration.
+Note: Replace your domain name instead of our domain name on the configuration.

+After that, Save and exit from the file.
 Now, we want to create some users for connecting to the server.
-So the following command to open ipsec.secret file.
+So the following command to open ipsec.secret file:

 vi ipsec.secrets

-copy and paste the following configuration on the file and save and exit.
+copy and paste the following configuration on the file and save and exit. for more information, you can add more users like see on the configuration:

-: RSA "privkey.pem" alex : EAP "[email protected]" john : EAP "johni#poe"
+: RSA "privkey.pem" alex : EAP "alex@4re4" john : EAP "johni#poe"

-Enable and start StrongSwan service with the following command
+Enable and start StrongSwan service with the following command:

-systemctl enable strongswan systemctl start strongswan
+systemctl enable strongswan

-Now Strongswan service is activated and run, you can check with the following command
+Now Strongswan service is activated and run, you can check with the following command:

 systemctl status strongswan

-Enable NAT in Firewalld
+How to Enable NAT in Firewalld

 In previous articles, we introduce Firewalld and learn how to use it. if you need to learn about Firewalld, you could read the Configure firewalld on centos 8.

-firewall-cmd --zone=public --permanent --add-port=4500/udp firewall-cmd --zone=public --permanent --add-port=500/udp firewall-cmd --zone=public --permanent --add-service="ipsec"
+firewall-cmd --zone=public --permanent --add-service="ipsec"

-firewall-cmd --zone=public --permanent --add-rich-rule='rule protocol value="esp" accept' firewall-cmd --zone=public --permanent --add-rich-rule='rule protocol value="ah" accept'
+firewall-cmd --zone=public --permanent --add-rich-rule='rule protocol value="ah" accept'

-Now enable NAT and reload the Firewalld configuration rules.
+Now enable NAT and reload the Firewalld configuration rules:

-firewall-cmd --zone=public --permanent --add-masquerade firewall-cmd --reload
+firewall-cmd --zone=public --permanent --add-masquerade

-Enable port-forwarding on sysctl
+How to Enable port-forwarding on sysctl

 vi /etc/sysctl.conf

-After the open file with an editor, copy and paste the following configuration, save, and exit.
+After the open file with an editor, copy and paste the following configuration, save, and exit:

 net.ipv4.ip_forward = 1 net.ipv4.conf.all.accept_redirects = 0 net.ipv4.conf.all.send_redirects = 0